OE100/LuckyDice/README.md

 # Releases:

+# ?.?.? - API
+- API: added utility function to get all living, controller players.
+- API: added utility function to get the closest player to a position.

 # 0.3.1 - API
 - API: added IsOneTimeUse() to DiceItem to be able to set if it should destroy itself after use or not.
 - API: added OnRPC virtual functions to make modifying the inherent behaviour a bit easier.